 You can't help it that your body sweats at night when you sleep; it's part of the body's nature to do so.
 Body sweat, as it dries, is the most common reason white sheets and pillowcases turn yellow, but you may also notice a wet spot near your mouth on the pillow when you wake up.
-The unmentionable bodily fluids, along with saliva that escapes your mouth during sleep, also causes yellowing bed sheets.
+The unmentionable bodily fluids, along with saliva that escapes your mouth during sleep, also cause yellowing bed sheets.

 Green Whitening Method

-Add 1/2 cup of baking soda -- not bleach -- along with the detergent when you're washing white bed linens during the wash cycle.
-In place of fabric softener, which actually adds a waxy substance to linens and towels, making them nonabsorbent, pour in a 1/2 cup of vinegar during the rinse cycle.
+Add 1/2 cup of baking soda — not bleach — along with the detergent when you're washing white bed linens during the wash cycle.
+In place of fabric softener, which actually adds a waxy substance to linens and towels, making them nonabsorbent, pour in a 1/2 cup of vinegar during the rinse cycle or add it to your washing machine's fabric softener dispenser.
+Vinegar also acts as a laundry disinfectant to make your sheets extra clean.
 The vinegar smell rinses out, but the vinegar leaves sheets feeling soft when combined with the baking soda in the wash.

-Top-Load Washer Whitening Method
+Borax Whitening Method

 Preventing Yellowed Sheets

 Many natural bleaching options can keep your sheets white each time you wash them.
 Wash your sheets frequently to prevent yellowing and add one of the following bleaching agents to the load:

 Only wash white sheets and linens in the load; don't add colored items to the mix.
 Avoid overloading the washing machine, which can make it difficult to get the sheets clean.
 Hang the freshly washed outside in the sun to dry on a clothesline.